What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 | After I-140 approval, wait for priority date | Depends on Visa Bulletin (EB-2 China currently ~4 years) |

 EB-1A is an EB-1 category (first preference) that requires no employer sponsorship and no lottery.
-The biggest advantage: EB-1 typically has no backlog (or a short one), meaning you can file I-485 soon after I-140 approval.
+Its biggest advantage: EB-1 typically has no backlog (or a very short one), meaning you can file I-485 relatively quickly after I-140 approval.

 EB-1A's Ten Criteria #